Note: Asylum seekers include main applicants and dependants.

 Information on rejected asylum applicants—and whether or not they leave the country—is a critical weakness in existing data sources.
 Some rejected applicants depart by government removal or various voluntary departures schemes for which data are available.
 Others, as noted above, might either depart without notifying authorities or remain in the UK as part of the irregular migrant population.
 Reliable data do not exist to discern between these two categories.

 Indeed, lack of data on departures from the UK is a weakness in asylum data and migration data generally in the UK.
-Outward migration is only estimated by the International Passenger Survey, which does not accurately discern whether the departing person originally came to the UK for work, study, family, or asylum.
-Outward migration is not counted in administrative data.
-The Home Office has begun to use passenger data from airlines and other sources to try to track previously unknown departures, but even this improvement may not yield complete coverage.
+The Home Office has begun to use passenger data from airlines and other sources to track departures, but it may be some time before the data can be used reliably for statistical purposes.

 - ICAR.
 "Key Statistics about Asylum Seeker Applications in the UK."
 ICAR Statistics Paper 1, Information Centre about Asylum and Refugees, London, December 2009 update.

 - Crawley, Heaven.
 "Chance or Choice?
 Understanding Why Asylum Seekers Come to the UK."
 Refugee Council Report, Refugee Council, London, 2010.